Should “Fantastic Beasts” Be Directed by Alfonso Cuarón? We Battle It Out Here!

-Two of our most opinionated writers, Caleb Graves of MuggleNet and Alohomora!, and Irvin K. – who is best known as hpboy13 over in The Three Broomsticks editorials – decided to provide their individual viewpoints on the rumors of Alfonso Cuarón directing the new Fantastic Beasts movie.
-While each of them agree that Cuarón provided Harry Potter fans with an extremely poor adaptation to the Harry Potter and the Prisoner of Azkaban film, their agreement ends there.
+Two of our most opinionated writers, Caleb Graves of MuggleNet and Alohomora!, and Irvin K. – who is best known as hpboy13 of the Three Broomsticks – decided to provide their individual viewpoints on the rumors of Alfonso Cuarón directing the new Fantastic Beasts movie.
+While each of them agrees that Cuarón provided Harry Potter fans with an extremely poor adaptation of the Harry Potter and the Prisoner of Azkaban film, their agreement ends there.

 Here is Caleb’s point of view as to why he feels Cuarón is the RIGHT choice:

 I can still remember walking out of the midnight screening of Harry Potter and the Prisoner of Azkaban.
 After a couple of hours of extreme frustration, I forced my way out of the movie theater, desperate for fresh air.
 I turned to my nearest friend and bluntly declared, "Alfonso Cuarón ruined that movie."

 The third Harry Potter book was my favorite to that point in the series, and I was furious with this new director who had taken over for Chris Columbus.
 He had completely botched the story!
 No Marauders?!
 Come on.